kyawtun19/Data-Portfolio-/README.md

 ### Key Visualizations and Findings
 1. **Top 10 Stations by Trip Count**: A bar chart identifies the busiest stations by usage, pinpointing high-demand areas where  bikes or new stations would have the most impact.
 2. **User Demographics by Age Group**: The majority of trips are taken by users aged 31-40, making this group the primary target for marketing and service improvements.
-3. **Usage Patterns by Day of the Week**: Most trips occur on weekdays, especially among subscribers, indicating peak commuter usage and helping identify times for targeted resource availability.
+3. **Usage Patterns by Day of the Week**: Most trips occur on weekdays, especially among subscribers, indicating peak commuter usage and helping identify times for targeted resource.

 ![Screenshot 2024-10-26 191430](https://github.com/user-attachments/assets/79a6ae61-2e4e-4915-a397-45fdb63fb907)